 Backup and recovery

 You must have a plan for how to restore your system to operating condition if the worst happens.
-For general guidance about how to plan for disaster recovery using GCP, see:
+For general guidance about how to plan for disaster recovery using Google Cloud, see:

 This section provides information about licensing requirements.

-Running SAP MaxDB on GCP requires you to bring your own license (BYOL).
+Running SAP MaxDB on Google Cloud requires you to bring your own license (BYOL).
 For more information, see:

 - SAP Note 2446441 - Linux on Google Cloud Platform (IaaS): Adaption of your SAP License